 If I’m Injured, Will My Personal Injury Case Go to Trial or Settle?

 Whether you were involved in an Oklahoma City car accident or bitten by your neighbor’s dog, you have the right to pursue compensation for what you have endured.
 But there are various paths your case can take when pursuing that right to being compensated.
 These paths are ultimately determined by various factors, such as how clearly the person who hurt you was in the wrong and liable, the amount of money being pursued for your case, and even the individual company who is being negotiated with.
 When you start thinking of your case, you may wonder what path you’ll take and whether your case will have to go to trial.

 The answer is: probably not.
 According to a study done by the U.S. Department of Justice, only 3% of tort cases went all the way to trial with a verdict, 73% of cases ended up settling.

 Because most personal injury cases settle out of court, the majority of the legwork of a good case is in preparing the evidence (documenting medical treatment, the scene of an injury, interviewing witnesses, preparing a demand) and the negotiation process.
-If you attempt to settle your claim with an insurance company alone and it gets rejected, it can sometimes be too late for a lawyer to get involved to settle or even litigate the claim effectively.
+If you attempt to settle your claim with an insurance company alone and it gets rejected, it can sometimes be too late for an OKC accident attorney to get involved to settle or even litigate the claim effectively.
 This is why an Oklahoma City injury attorney’s years of experience and skill at preparing evidence and negotiating with an insurance company are so critical.

 Why Settle Instead of Going to Trial?